1brc/1brc.github.io/index.md

 If you'd like to discuss any potential ideas for implementing 1BRC with the community, you can use the GitHub Discussions of this [@1brc](https://github.com/1brc) GitHub organization or the language-specific repository discussions.
 Please keep it friendly and civil.

-The challenge runs until Jan 31 2024. \
-Any submissions (i.e. pull requests) created after Jan 31 2024 23:59 UTC will not be considered.

 ## Prize 🎁

 If you enter this challenge, you may learn something new, get to inspire others, and take pride in seeing your name listed in the scoreboard above.
-Rumor has it that the winner of the [Java] competition (the original challenge language) may receive a unique 1️⃣🐝🏎️ t-shirt, too!
+Rumor has it that the winner of the [Java](https://github.com/gunnarmorling/1brc) competition (the original challenge language) may receive a unique 1️⃣🐝🏎️ t-shirt, too!

 ## FAQ